 for up to a year.

-Mortadella is illegal in the United States.
-In Italy mortadella is air dried
+manufactured in North America.
+In Italy mortadella is air dried but in

-but in the U.S. both imported and domestic "mortadella" have gone through
+the U.S. both imported and domestic "mortadella" had to go through

 A fully cooked sausage similar to Moskovskaya but with